-- For proper draft hood attachment, the draft hood legs may be angled slightly inward. - Place the draft hood legs in the receiving holes on the top of the water heater.
+- Place the draft hood legs in the receiving holes on the top of the water heater.
 The legs will snap in the holes to give a tight fit.
-Secure draft hood with the supplied brackets. - Place the vent pipe over the draft hood.
+Secure draft hood with the supplied screws. - Place the vent pipe over the draft hood.
 With the vent pipe in position, drill a small hole through both the vent pipe and draft hood.
-Secure them together with a sheet metal screw, see Figure 11.
+Secure them together with a sheet metal screw.